Borat: Legal action by participants

 Felix Cedeno, a 31-year-old American, sued 20th Century Fox for $2.25 million, after he was filmed as part of a scene where a live chicken fell out of Borat's suitcase on the subway.
 Cedeno later dropped the suit and received nothing.

 Baltimore resident Michael Psenicska sought more than $100,000 in damages from Baron Cohen, 20th Century Fox, and other parties.
-Psenicska—a high school mathematics teacher who also owns a driving school—was reportedly paid $500 in cash to give Baron Cohen's bogus Kazakh journalist a driving lesson.
+Psenicska—a high school mathematics teacher who also owns a driving school—was reportedly paid $500 in cash to give Borat a driving lesson.
 In his action—filed in the U.S. District Court in Manhattan—the driving instructor said that he had been told the film was a "documentary about the integration of foreign people into the American way of life", and that if he had known the film's true nature, he would have never participated.
 Psenicska said he was entitled to damages because the defendants used images of him to advertise the film.
 The case was dismissed on 9 September 2008.

 Jeffrey Lemerond, who was shown running and yelling, "Get away" as Borat attempted to hug strangers on a New York street, filed a legal case claiming his image was used in the film illegally, and that he suffered "public ridicule, degradation and humiliation" as a result.
 The case was dismissed.

 Baron Cohen reacted to these suits by commenting: "Some of the letters I get are quite unusual, like the one where the lawyer informed me I'm about to be sued for $100,000 and at the end says, 'P.S.
 Loved the movie.
 Can you sign a poster for my son Jeremy?'"